getlynx/LynxCI/README.md

 The initial setup takes less then 1 minute (depending on the speed of your host), so keep your terminal open until it tells you it's done.
 The script will reboot the target device when it is done executing.
 The full installation log is saved to /var/log/syslog.

 After the LynxCI node is built, the default user account is 'lynx' and the password will be 'lynx'.
 You won't be able to log in as 'root' (or 'pi'), as the installer locks those user accounts for security reasons.
-The 'lynx' user account does get sudo, but after a few days it is removed for additional security.
+The 'lynx' user account does get sudo.
 The last step of the build is to reboot the host, so you will know it's done when your host or Pi reboots itself.
 Some VPS vendors don't reboot well, so check the status of your VPS after about 45 minutes to make sure it came back up.

 After you log into the 'lynx' user account, type 'doc' for a complete built-in set of command options..